YazeedAlKhalaf/alyamamah/ejabberd/README.md

 The yq commands I use format the file in a way and replace the env placeholders, kindly revert the changes that remove the placeholders before pushing any commits.

+### Next Steps:

+- create a user with this command from inside the container: `ejabberdctl register admin localhost password`

 ## References:

 - Dockefile of ejabberd/ecs package: https://github.com/processone/docker-ejabberd/blob/master/ecs/Dockerfile